eclipse-iceoryx/iceoryx/iceoryx_examples/icehello/README.md

 iox::runtime::PoshRuntime::initRuntime(APP_NAME);
 ```

-Up next, we create a publisher instance for our charming struct, notice the topic passed as a template parameter:
+Up next, we create a publisher instance for our charming struct, notice the topic type is passed as a template parameter:
-to everyone:

 ```cpp
 iox::popo::Publisher<RadarObject> publisher({"Radar", "FrontLeft", "Object"});